What to have when the power goes out.

-Make sure everyone in your household knows the protocols when a blackout hits ie: here is the box of flashlights, here is the emergency gas shut off valve, don’t open the fridge or freezer.
+Make sure everyone in your household knows the protocols when a blackout hits, such as: here is the box of flashlights, here is the emergency gas shut off valve, don’t open the fridge or freezer.
 Make sure your phones and computers are charged at all times.
-Make sure your car is full of gas in case you need to leave your home in an emergency.
+Make sure your car is full of gas in case you need to leave your home in an emergency too.

 How to survive during a power outage.

 - Use flashlights and battery powered lanterns.
 If necessary, use a generator.

 - Test carbon monoxide detectors right away to make sure they are functioning properly.

 - Keep all refrigerator and freezer doors closed and have thermometers in each so you know if your fridge reaches unsafe conditions.
 (Food that reaches 40° F is deemed unsafe).